As a dentist, you have lots of policy options to navigate when reviewing disability insurance plans.

 level premium policy.

-to as much as $200,000 with ADA Disability Income Protection Insurance, issued by Protective
+to as much as $200,000 with ADA Disability Income Protection Insurance, underwritten by Protective,

 Those savings translate to extra cash flow that you can use to support other financial needs,